Luming-L/NGG/L5_NGG.md

 > Snail plots https://github.com/rjchallis/assembly-stats
 ## long-range scaffolding approaches
 Repeats can only be resolved if the sequencing technology used to generate the raw data for assembly has a working span longer than the repeat length.
-Many different family of repeats
+Repeats have many different families.
 - read pairs
 - mate pairs
 	+ single paired read at each side